aniketrepo/data-handling-using-python/README.md

 # Data Structure in Pandas
 * A data structure is a collection of data values and operations that can be applied to that data.
-* It enables efficient storage, retrival and modification to the data.
+* It enables efficient storage, retrieval and modification to the data.
 * Two commonly used data structures used in pandas are-
 	* Series
 	* DataFrame

 # Series
-* A series is a one-dimensional array containing a sequence of vaules of any data type (int, float, list, string etc.) which by default have numeric data lables starting from zero.
+* A series is a one-dimensional array containing a sequence of values of any data type (int, float, list, string etc.) which by default have numeric data labels starting from zero.
-* The data lable associated with a particular value is called its Index.
+* The data label associated with a particular value is called its Index.
 We can also assign values of other data types as index.
 * We can imagine a Pandas Series as a column in a spreadsheet.
 For example-
 ```
   Index	Value